 Résumé: Prepare a one-page resumé that includes highlights of your experiences, interests, and academic record in reverse-chronological order.
 Choose a reasonably-sized font.
 You will have room to expand on your accomplishments within the application.

-Video Supplement: After you submit your online application, you will have access to a video program where you will record a 2-minute video in which you teach something to your cohort of fellow Knight-Hennessy Scholars.
+Video Supplement: After you submit your online application, you may be invited to submit a video in which you will record a 2-minute video of you teaching something to your cohort of fellow Knight-Hennessy Scholars.
 The goal of this exercise is to give reviewers a chance to "meet" you -- get a personal impression of you.
 (Invitations to submit this video are extended on a rolling basis in January; up to 500 applicants are invited to do this.)

 Recommendation Letters Choose two recommenders who know you well, whose opinions you trust, and who want to see you succeed.
 Your recommenders should know you in a professional or academic capacity.
 Professors and supervisors are often able to provide strong recommendations.The K-H committee may also review the recommendations that are submitted in support of your graduate school application.
 You can ask someone to submit a recommendation in support of both your K-H application and your application for graduate study, however, these recommendations should not be the same.
 To request recommendations, you will enter the names and work emails of your recommenders.
 Do not enter a recommender's personal email address.
 Recommenders are asked to assess the character and leadership traits of applicants and address the questions below.
 Make sure the person you ask knows you well enought to respond fully (K-H expects no more, but not much less than 750 words):

 - How do you know and interact with the applicant?